CelestialCreator/pipecat_whatsapp/README.md

 ### Optional: MCP (Model Context Protocol) Integration

-To use MCP for LLM services instead of OpenRouter:
+To use MCP for extended tool access:

 - **MCP HTTP URL**: Optional.
 Provide an HTTP URL for your MCP server.
-If provided, the bot will use MCP for LLM services instead of OpenRouter.
 The `MCP_HTTP_URL` environment variable should be set to your MCP server URL.

-> Note: If `MCP_HTTP_URL` is provided, it will take precedence over the OpenRouter configuration.

 ## Running the Server